Stochastic Reformulations of Linear Systems: Algorithms and Convergence Theory: Conclusion and Extensions

 We have developed a generic scheme for reformulating any linear system as a {\em stochastic problem}, which has several seemingly different but nevertheless equivalent interpretations: stochastic optimization problem, stochastic linear system, stochastic fixed point problem, and probabilistic intersection problem.
 While stochastic optimization is a broadly studied field with rich history, the concepts of stochastic linear system, stochastic fixed point problem and probablistic intersection appear to be new.

 We give sufficient, and necessary and sufficient conditions for the reformulation to be exact, i.e., for the solution set of the reformulation to exactly match the solution set of the linear system.
-To the bets of our knowledge, this is is first systematic study of stochastic reformulations of linear systems.
+To the best of our knowledge, this is is first systematic study of stochastic reformulations of linear systems.
 Further, we have developed three algorithms---basic, parallel and accelerated methods---to solve the stochastic reformulations.
-We have studied the convergence of expected iterates, L2 convergence, converge of a Cesaro average of all iterates, and convergence of $f$.
+We have studied the convergence of expected iterates, L2 convergence, converge of iterate averages, and convergence of $f$.
 Our methods recover an array of existing randomized algorithms for solving linear systems in special cases, including several variants of the randomized Kaczmarz method \cite{Strohmer2009}, randomized coordinate descent \cite{Leventhal:2008:RMLC}, and all the methods developed in \cite{SIMAX2015,SDA}.

-Our work can be extended in several ways.
-One of the most promising of these is {\em stochastic preconditioning}, which refers to the generic problem of fine-tuning the formulations (by designing the distributions $\cD$ and matrix $\mB$) to the structure of $\mA$.
-We conjecture that specific highly efficient methods can be designed in this way.
-Accelerated convergence in the L2 sense remains an important open problem.